Things to consider when choosing your Family Medicine Sub-I

 Timing of Sub-I

-Early sub-I (April- August) results can contribute to your ERAS application.
-They give you a chance to get a letter of recommendation for your ERAS application.
-A good grade on your sub-I can also be a plus for your transcript.We encourage an early sub-I if you don’t think that your FM clerkship faculty will write a good letter for you, if your FM grade was a pass, or if you are trying to decide between FM and another specialty.
+Early (Spring A- Spring C) Sub-I results are typically reflected on the MSPE.
+Summer A is often on the transcript, both materials contribute to your ERAS application.
+An Honors grade on your Sub-I can also be a plus for your transcript.
+Early sub-Is (Spring A through Summer B) give you a chance to get a letter of recommendation LOR for your ERAS application.
+(You need one letter of recommendation from a family physician for your FM application, you do not need a departmental or chair’s letter).
+We encourage an early Sub-I if you don’t think that your FM clerkship faculty can write a strong LOR for you, if your FM grade was a pass, or if you are trying to decide between FM and another specialty.

-If none of these conditions apply to you, a later sub-I (Aug- early Feb) offers a good chance to get to know a program that you would like to apply to and can be easier to schedule since they’re not as competitive.
+If none of these conditions apply to you, a later Sub-I (Summer C- Winter A) offers a good chance to get to know a program that you would like to apply to and can be easier to schedule since these slots are not as competitive.
 This may give you a better chance of getting the residency of your choice.
+Obviously, it is important for you to perform well.
+Sometimes programs will offer to interview you while you are there for your Sub-I. A later Sub-I can help your application anytime up to early February when programs and applicants submit their rank lists.

 Which Program is right for you?

-Do a sub-I at a program that you may apply to or an area you would want to live in.
+Do a Sub-I at a program that you may apply to or an area you would want to live in.
 For example, if you know you never want to live in Seattle in the future, don’t choose a Seattle site.

 It can be helpful to think about what type of FM program would be a good fit for you.
 Think geographic location, program characteristics (eg., academic vs community programs, more or less OB), size, etc. Some programs have special tracks (eg, sports medicine) for residents and may have affiliated fellowships (eg, addiction medicine).